On convergence structures in graphs: Connectedness and Compactness: Characterizations and Consequences

+A preconvergence space $\langle X, L \rangle$ is said to be connected if every continuous function $f : X \to \{0,1\}$ is constant, where $\{0,1\}$ is endowed with the discrete topology.
+Notice that this is equivalent to requiring that the topological modification $\langle X, \tau_L \rangle$ be a connected topological space.

 In \cite{NeumannLaraWilson1995}, Victor Neumann-Lara and Richard Wilson define a compatible topology on the vertex set of a graph as a topology such that every induced subgraph of $G$ is connected if and only if its vertex set is topologically connected.
-Their paper concludes with the following question: \textit{Which graphs have compatible compact topologies?} Meaning those for which all compatible topologies are compact.
+Their paper concludes with the following question: \textit{Which graphs have compatible compact topologies?} That is, graphs for which every compatible topology is compact.

 In what follows, we prove that the topological modification of a graph is a compatible topology.
-Furthermore, we raise the following question: What combinatorial properties must a graph have so that any convergence for which its topological modification is a compatible topology is a compact convergence?
+Furthermore, we raise the following question: which combinatorial properties must a graph satisfy so that any convergence whose topological modification is a compatible topology is a compact convergence (in the sense to be defined later)?